 Debian and Ubuntu packages for Geiser are available under the name geiser.
+A Gentoo port is also available (under the name app-emacs/geiser).

 - Emacs ships with a major mode for Scheme, scheme-mode, that while not as featureful as the above options, works reasonably well for editing Racket code.
 However, this mode does not provide support for Racket-specific forms. - No Racket program is complete without documentation.
 Scribble support for Emacs is available with Neil Van Dyke's Scribble Mode.